vvlooking/research-impact/website/data-cleaning-crosswalk.md

 ## Classify Every Unmatched Affiliation

-If an unmatched institution maps to an institution already in the "institutions.csv" file, add a row to the "institutions.aliases.csv" file.
+If an unmatched institution maps to an institution already in the `institutions.csv` file, add a row to the `institutions.aliases.csv` file.

 For example: